 Since Despot Stefan Lazarević was the patron of the monastery of Manasija, I would like to say a few words about him.

 Despot Stefan Lazarević was predestined to be a ruler by birth.
-He was born in 1377 as the first son of Prince Lazar Hrebeljanović and Princess Milica, also known as Empress Milica (from Nemanjić dynasty).
+He was born in 1377 as the first son of Prince Lazar Hrebeljanović and Princess Milica, also known as Empress Milica (from the Nemanjić dynasty).
 After Prince Lazar had been killed in the Battle at Kosovo in 1389, his underage son Stefan ruled the state with the help of his mother.
 At that time, Serbia became an Ottoman vassal.
 So Stefan occasionally helped the Ottoman Empire with his army.

 In 1402 he received the title of despot, a Byzantine court title, from the Byzantine Emperor.
 In early 1404 he became an ally of the Hungarian king Sigismund, from whom Despot Stefan Lazarević received Mačva and Belgrade, which became the new capital.

-During his rule, he tried to balance between the Hungarian and the Ottoman empires in order to save the independence of already weakened Serbian state.
+During his rule, he tried to balance between the Hungarian and the Ottoman empires in order to save the independence of the already weakened Serbian state.
 Despite his victories, there were conflicts between the Serbian gentry patrons and later between Stefan and his brother Vuk.

 Despot Stefan Lazarević suddenly died on 19th July in 1427 after a heart attack while hunting.